Mên-an-Tol 20th July 2021

 30th

-Earlier today, I took my BMX on a ride to the park and took some pictures.
+Earlier today, I rode my BMX to the park and captured some photographs.

 28th

-This is the 20th pot from the spider plant in my corridor, how fantastic is this?
+This is the 20th pot from the spider plant in my hallway.
+How cool is that?

-Travelling on a desolate, lonely road for years on end I was never able to grow plants but now here we are, how totally awesome!
+Traveling on a lonely, empty road for years, I never managed to grow plants, but now we are, how awesome is that?

 25th